 85. What type of search do you include with my federal trademark application?

 We include a courtesy “knockout” search when you provide us with information about your brand.
-We search the USPTO records for identical marks and a Google Search for identical marks for identical services.
+We search the USPTO records for identical marks and variations.
 This is a preliminary search and identifies immediate conflicts.
-This type of search is limited and scope and should not be considered to confirm trademark availability and registerability.
+This type of search is limited in scope and should not be considered sufficient to confirm trademark availability and registerability.
 However, if potential conflicts are found in this search, it is usually an indicator that your proposed trademark carries risk.